 SkyDesk Reports enables you to easily create powerful and sophisticated reports with your data by creating online reporting applications.
 It enables you to slice & dice your data for in-depth visualization and business intelligence.
 SkyDesk Creator enables you to quickly create a powerful online database application to collect data and trigger work flows through forms and scripting.

-SkyDesk Reports could act as a convenient back-end reporting/analytical database for your application needs.
+SkyDesk Reports could act as a convenient back-end reporting/analytical workspace for your application needs.
 You can get data into SkyDesk Reports through manual data entry or bulk load data from files or upload data stored in your local databases (like MS Access, Oracle, SQL Server, MySQL, DB2, PostgreSQL & MS Access) or schedule for periodic upload of data or push data from your application through Web API (HTTP based) for reporting and analysis.
-Here the crucial difference is that, while SkyDesk Creator offers a hosted programming environment (with a DB backing), SkyDesk Reports offers a powerful reporting layer (backed by an analytical database) for your application data.
+Here the crucial difference is that, while SkyDesk Creator offers a hosted programming environment (with a DB backing), SkyDesk Reports offers a powerful reporting layer (backed by an analytical workspace) for your application data.

 SkyDesk Reports also supports full-fledged relational modeling (similar to relational/analytical databases) for powerful reporting.
 It currently supports relational modeling functionalities through Lookup columns.
 With lookup columns you can relate one table with another.
 It also offers cascade-on-delete functionality whereby when a row in the parent table is deleted, it will automatically delete all the related rows in the child table(s).
 Click to know more on SkyDesk Reports Relational Modeling Capabilities.